aw/log2sock/README.md

+# DEPRECATED

+This tool isn't used or maintained anymore.
+Please fork if you want to make your own improvements.

 # log2sock

 log2sock allows you to send logs to a UNIX domain socket.
 Its usage is similar to the Ruby 'logger' class, except with slightly less features.